|Name:||Prof. William Van Ornum|

 NYS Licensed Psychologist

-Currently I teach Exception Children, Measurement and Evaluation, and Abnormal Psychology.
+Currently I teach Exceptional Children, Measurement and Evaluation, and Abnormal Psychology.

 My major research interest now is as Project Lead in a grant involving the American Mental Health Foundation and Pearson Assessments.
 In effect, it will be a downward extension of IQ tetsts so that persons with mild to pround intellectual disability can receive intensive neuropsychological/cognitve assessments.
 This will help in planning and assisting neurologists in conditions such as pre-Alzheimer's and Alzheimers, assessment of strokes, tumors, and other brain insults on functioing, and as a baseline to see improvement or deterioration.